pjensfelt/matlab_loc_demos/README.md

 ### Other measurements
 In EKF.m and MCL.m we use point landmarks.
 How would you change the code to use
 * Line segments?
+What does the measurement model look like?
 * Raw laser scans?
+Represented how?
+Measurement model?